keyshade-xyz/keyshade/docs/integration/platforms/set-up-with-vercel.md

 1. Go to the [Keyshade Dashboard](https://app.keyshade.xyz/)
 2. Click **"Create Project"**
-3. Name your project (e.g., `my-vercel-app`)
+3. Name your project (e.g., `my-discord-app`)
-4. **Note:** You can skip adding secrets and variables during project creation as we'll add them after setting up the integration
+4. **Note:** You can skip adding secrets and variables during project creation; these can be added after the integration is set up.

 > 💡 **Pro Tip:** Create your Keyshade project first, as you'll need to select it during the integration setup.